top of page

 Schematic representation of water treatment for the central sterilisation

-To cater to hospitals' need for a straightforward, trustworthy silicate measuring solution, Heyl Brothers has developed the Testomat® 808 SiO2.
-This limit value measuring device accurately detects silicate levels within the 0.3 to 1.2 ppm range, aligning with DIN standard EN 285:2016 specifications for silicate monitoring.
+In response to the critical need for a reliable and straightforward silicate measuring solution in hospital environments, Heyl Brothers presents the Testomat® 808 SiO2.
+This precision limit value measuring device is designed to accurately detect silicate levels within the 0.3 to 1.2 ppm range, ensuring meticulous silicate monitoring.

-The device underwent rigorous practical testing over several months in two Hamburg hospitals, emerging triumphantly from this trial period.
-Silicate measurements were performed downstream of an EDI system in the first hospital.
-Silicate concentration fluctuations, influenced by the EDI system's amperage, can lead to breakthroughs if the current is set too low, causing deposition and disruption in the ion exchange.
-The Testomat® 808 SiO2 acts as an immediate alarm for silicate breakthroughs, facilitating prompt inspection.
+Silicate concentration fluctuations, often influenced by the EDI system's amperage, can lead to breakthroughs when the current is set too low, resulting in deposition and disruption in the ion exchange process.
+The Testomat® 808 SiO2 serves as an immediate alarm system for silicate breakthroughs, enabling prompt inspection and intervention.

 bottom of page